zlj-zz/dotconfig/ranger/README.md

 Show hidden file by default.
 Show line number by default.

 If you want to preview pictures, remember to install `w3m`.
+If you want to compressed file, you should install `stool`.

 Many operations are the same as `vim`.